 - n.
-The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in his/her/their absence be done by, to or before the Vice-Chair of the Council (if there is one). - p.
+The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled - o.
+Subject to standing orders which indicate otherwise, anything - authorised or required to be done by, to or before the Chair of the Council may in his/her/their absence be done by, to or before the Vice-Chair of the Council (if there is one). - p.
 The Chair of the Council, if present, shall preside at a meeting.
 If the Chair is absent from a meeting, the Vice-Chair of the Council (if there is one) if present, shall preside.
 If both the Chair and the Vice-Chair are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - q.
-Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors and non-councillors with - voting rights present and voting. - r.
-The chair of a meeting may give an original vote on any matter put - to the vote, and in the case of an equality of votes may exercise - his/her/their casting vote whether or not he/she/they gave an original vote.
+Subject to a meeting being quorate, all questions at a meeting shall - be decided by a majority of the councillors and non-councillors with - voting rights present and voting.